The Birds (film): Filming and special effects

-Many exterior scenes were filmed on location at Bodega Bay, California.
+Many exterior scenes were filmed on location at Bodega Bay and Bodega, California.

 The majority of the birds seen in the film are real, although it is estimated that more than $200,000 was spent on the creation of mechanical birds for the film.
 Ray Berwick was in charge of the live birds used in the production, training and catching many of them himself.
 Some of the "crows" were actually ravens.
 The gulls were caught in the San Francisco garbage dump and the sparrows were caught by John "Bud" Cardos.
 However, the captured sparrows had to be used alongside birds from pet shops to achieve full effect in the scene where they invade the house.

 Once the crow attack and attic scenes were assembled by the film's editor, George Tomasini, they were sent to the special effects department for enhancement.
 The film required myriad special effects and Hitchcock commissioned the help of various studios.
 The special effects shots of the attacking birds were completed at Walt Disney Studios by animator/technician Ub Iwerks, who used the sodium vapor process ("yellow screen"), which he had helped to develop.
 This results in very precise matte shots compared to blue screen special effects, necessary due to "fringing" of the image from the birds' rapid wing flapping.
 At Disney, Iwerks worked on the following scenes: the children's party, Melanie driving to Bodega Bay, and the first two cuts of the crow attack sequence.
 One of the biggest challenges facing Iwerks was the scene where a number of sparrows fly in through the chimney of the family home.
 Utilizing an optical printer, his superposition of a group of small birds flying inside an enclosed glass booth made it possible to multiply the birds in the living room.
 Most of the special effects work done at Disney was completed in the Process Lab on printer 10, which was made from Iwerks' own original design.